spack/spack/lib/spack/docs/workflows.rst

 other resources.
 This behavior is not easily changed; in general, there is no way to know where absolute paths might be written into an installed package, and how to relocate it.
-Therefore, the original Spack tree must be kept in place for a filesystem view to work, even if the view is built with hardlinks.
+Therefore, the original Spack tree must be kept in place for a file-system view to work, even if the view is built with hardlinks.

 ..
 FIXME: reference the relocation work of Hegner and Gartung (PR #1013)